This post may contain affiliate links. Please read my disclosure policy.

 - Put the parsnips on a rimmed baking sheet and toss with 1 tablespoon of the olive oil and a pinch of salt.
 Roast until tender and lightly browned, 15 -20 minutes.

 - Bring a large pot of water to a boil.
 Add 3 tablespoons kosher salt and the orecchiette and cook until al dente.

-- While the pasta is cooking, put all the peppercorns in an electric spice or coffee grinder and pulse until coarsely ground (if you don’t have a coffee grinder dedicated to spices, crush the pepper in a manual pepper grinder or a mortar and pestle – it will build up some muscles).
+- While the pasta is cooking, put all the peppercorns in an electric spice or coffee grinder and pulse until coarsely ground (if you don’t have a coffee grinder dedicated to spices, crush the pepper in a manual pepper grinder or a mortar and pestle).

 - Place a large sauté pan over medium-high heat.
 When the pan is hot, add the peppercorns and whole fennel seeds and toast until fragrant, about 1 minute.
 Add the butter and remaining 2 tablespoons olive oil.
 Stir together until the butter melts, then remove from the heat.

 - Drain the pasta, reserving ¾ cup of the cooking water in a heatproof measuring cup.
 Add the pasta to the sauté pan along with the parsnips and both cheeses and toss it all together.
 Add some of the reserved water, a few tablespoons at a time, until the cheese melts into a creamy sauce; you might not use all the water.

 - Stir the kale leaves into the hot pasta to wilt them.
 Serve with additional cheese on the side.